 No longer must families wait until their student is accepted to learn about their “real” price of attending that college or university – the price after all sources of aid are considered.
 With the new transparency in education, families will have access to net price information long before they send out applications.
 Perhaps even before they decide upon a campus visit.

-Starting in October, the federal government will require undergraduate institutions to offer a net price calculator on their websites to give students an estimated cost of attending their college — a sort of Expedia or Carfax of higher education.
+The federal government requires undergraduate institutions to offer college price calculators on their websites (also called net price calculators) to give students an estimated cost of attending their college — a sort of Expedia or Carfax of higher education.

 Given that the price of attending college often equals the cost of buying a new car every year, this makes sense.
 People are concerned about borrowing heavily for higher education and more likely now to consider net price as a major factor when deciding among various colleges.

 The manner of arriving at the net price of a college for a student, after taking into account all scholarships, grants, work study, and loans can be the most frustrating aspects of the admissions process.
 Some colleges have been posting net price calculators or “estimators” for several years, and the federal government also has provided a template.

 How good are these various price calculators?
 How do they compare?
 It’s important that the information used in these calculations be up-to-date and factor in a student’s unique financial and academic circumstances.
 The federal net price calculator template is a model and understandably must take a “one size fits all” approach to aid-awarding criteria across all institutions.
 However, standards and packages vary with each college.

 The biggest plus and major drawback of the federal template is that it asks only eight questions to determine a student’s dependency status, expected family contribution and price of attendance.
 Key questions about family assets and income exclusions are not asked, nor does it consider merit-aid criteria.